Bucharest is one of the most underrated cities in Eastern Europe.

 The local currency is the Romanian Leu, or the RON.
-And, the conversion rate is around 5 RON for 1 EUR or 4.2 RON for 1 USD.
 You can exchange money at the local banks or at exchange offices, but you can also withdraw cash from any ATM around town.

 Most restaurants and terraces do accept credit cards, but you will find it harder to pay in small, local shops with an American Express.

 Keep in mind that you will need to carry around some cash for tips, but also for paying for public transportation or other smaller expenses.